Ivenyang/cocos-docs/manual/framework/native/input/event-dispatcher/en.md

 ###Custom Event

-The event types above are defined by system, and the events(such as touch screen, keyboard response etc) triggered by system automatically.
-In addition, another custom event is available, it is not triggered by system but by user, as follow:
+The event types above are defined by the system, and the events (such as touch screen, keyboard response etc) are triggered by the system automatically.
+In addition, you can make your own _custom events_ which are not triggered by the system, but by your code, as follows:

 ```c++
     _listener = EventListenerCustom::create("game_custom_event1", [=](EventCustom* event){